Preservation theorems for Tarski's relation algebra: The forward function-preserving fragment is finitely generated

 \begin{proof} This can be shown using a simple compactness argument \cite{vanBenthem2007:new}: let $\chi$ be the FO-sentence defining $K$, and let $n$ be the arity of the operation $O$.
 By assumption, $O$ is defined by a first-order formula $\phi(x,y)$ over the signature consisting of the relation symbols $R_1, \ldots, R_n$.
 Let $P$ be a fresh unary relation symbol, let $\phi^P$ be the result of relativising all quantifiers in $\phi$ by $P$ (i.e., replacing $\exists z$ by $\exists z(P(z)\land\ldots)$ and replacing $\forall z$ by $\forall z(P(z)\to\ldots)$).
 Furthermore, for every natural number $k$, let $\psi_k(x)$ be the \FO-formula expressing that all elements reachable from $x$ by a directed path of length at most $k$ satisfy $P$.
 Then $\{\chi, \psi_k(x)\mid k\geq 0\}\models \forall y(\phi(x,y)\leftrightarrow (P(y)\land \phi^P(x,y)))$.
 It follows by compactness that, for some $m$, $\{\chi, \psi_k(x)\mid 0\leq k\leq m\}\models \forall y(\phi(x,y)\leftrightarrow (P(y)\land \phi^P(x,y)))$.
 This proves the lemma. \end{proof}

-\begin{theorem} Let $K_\textup{pf}$ be the class of structures in which each relation is a partial function, and let $O$ be any FO operation on binary relations.
-The following are equivalent: \begin{enumerate} \item $O$ is function preserving and forward over $K_\textup{pf}$, \item $O$ is term-definable in $\BRA(\circ,\antidom, \cap, \sqcup)$ over $K_\textup{pf}$. \end{enumerate} \end{theorem}
+\begin{thm} Let $K_\textup{pf}$ be the class of structures in which each relation is a partial function, and let $O$ be any FO operation on binary relations.
+The following are equivalent: \begin{enumerate} \item $O$ is function preserving and forward over $K_\textup{pf}$, \item $O$ is term-definable in $\BRA(\circ,\antidom, \cap, \sqcup)$ over $K_\textup{pf}$. \end{enumerate} \end{thm}